shwaybotx/penguinofliberty/README.md

 # Logout

-By either starting the computer, rebooting or logging out you will come to the SDDM greeter.
+By either starting the computer, rebooting (if you have auto-login disabled) or logging out from your desktop you will come to the SDDM greeter.
 Enjoy your new SDDM theme!

 # You can change the files